 VISA 1400.
 Radical Outsiders: Performance Art as Acts of Activism, Communion, Rebellion, Humor and Meditation.

 In this course, we will divide our time equally between studying the works/styles of contemporary performance artists and practicing performance art techniques and various modes of physically engaging in this art form.
 (Note: Performance art is not to be confused with the term performing arts.
 This class is not a theater or poetry presentation course, but can be applied to the ways in which both are presented.)
 This course will focus on the genre of performance art which lies between most other art disciplines and includes raw feelings (not acted emotions), political views and above all else, the embodiment of physical actions as art.

 VISA 1410.
 Sculpture: Material Investigations.

 This studio course addresses basic sculptural methods, i.e., additive + subtractive modeling, casting, and assemblage, and common sculptural materials, i.e., wood, metal, plaster, and found objects.
 Demos + workshops on a number of sculptural tools and materials form the foundation for this studio.
 Students develop sculptural solutions to a given set of problems.
 Contemporary issues raised in critiques and readings.
 Extensive outside work is expected.
-Students who are not admitted during pre-registration or were unable to pre-register should attend the first meeting of the class.

 VISA 1420.
 Sculpture II: Conceptual Propositions.

 This studio course explores a number of contemporary sculptural theories and practices.
 Contemporary issues raised in critiques and readings.
 Completion of VISA 1410 is suggested, but not required.
 Demos and workshops on a number of tools and materials will be given as needed.
 Students may take this course more than once, as the problems can be customized for those with more experience.
 Extensive outside work expected.
-Please attend first day of class.

 VISA 1430.
 Elm Tree Project.